ros/catkin/doc/dev_guide/layout.rst

 ::

    /opt/ros/groovy/           # defined by the CMAKE_INSTALL_PREFIX
-                              # very similar to the buildspace folder
+                              # very similar to the devel space folder
                               # therefore in the following only the differences are mentioned

       .CATKIN_WORKSPACE       # identifies folder as a catkin workspace